jbropho/CV/README.md

 ### University of Manchester (2012-2015) - 2:1 BSc.
 (Honours) Social Anthropology

-   * Gained strong independent researchs skills and the ability to cleary communicate ideas and concepts
+   * Gained strong independent research skills and the ability to clearly communicate ideas and concepts
    * Read a number of case studies detailing the inner-workings of business, governments and healthcare organisations.
-This led to an appreciation of the challanges and potential gains of achieving effective communcation between individuals and groups with differing areas of expertise.
+This led to an appreciation of the challenges and potential gains of achieving effective communication between individuals and groups with differing areas of expertise.

 ## Skills

+Communicate tech to non-tech people.

-I have worked hard during my time at Makers to expand my team work and communcation skills.
-The best thing I learned at Makers Academy was how to work as part of a team and follow a modern, proffesional approach to software development.
+I have worked hard during my time at Makers to expand my team work and communication skills.
+The best thing I learned at Makers Academy was how to work as part of a team and follow a modern, professional approach to software development.

-My prefference is for back-end work and DevOps.
-I am interested in creating fast, scalable software which takes advantage of cloud architecture and modern communication technlogies.
+My preference is for back-end work and DevOps.
+I am interested in creating fast, scalable software which takes advantage of cloud architecture and modern communication technologies.
 I am currently looking to expand on my groups final project at makers, by using a pub/sub service to enable scaling of our application across servers.

 ## Interests

-I have a passion for travelling and playing sports.
-I have recently travelled to Asia, South America, Eastern Europe and I spent a year living and working in Australia.
-I like to play football and table tennis and I make sure to do a few sessions of yoga each week and like to climb in my spare time.
+I have a passion for traveling and playing sports.
+I have recently traveled to Asia, South America, Eastern Europe and I spent a year living and working in Australia.
+I like to play football and table tennis and I make sure to make time for a few sessions of yoga and climbing each week.